At L&C, we're fully committed to building a more diverse and inclusive culture.

 By developing our polices across recruitment, retention, promotion and training, we're actively working towards reducing our gender pay gap in the coming years.

 The table below shows our mean and median pay and bonus gap on 5th April 2018 as well as comparisons to our 2017 data.

-This trend is highlighted in the following charts, which show the proportion of men is significantly higher in the top three pay quartiles the % of women is increasing year on year.
+This trend is highlighted in the following charts, which show that whilst the proportion of men is significantly higher in the top three pay quartiles the % of women is increasing year on year.

-The chart above shows that 6% fewer women than men received a bonus in 2017/18 which is an improvement of 4% from the previous year.
+The chart above shows that 2% fewer women than men received a bonus in 2017/18 which is an improvement of 4% from the previous year.

-We want to make sure everyone has an equal chance to fulfil their potential at L&C – whatever their gender.
-So we’re fully committed to building a more diverse and inclusive culture.
-To do this, we’ll be focusing on the following key areas:
+We want to make sure everyone has an equal chance to fulfil their career aspirations and potential at L&C – whatever their gender.
+We remain fully committed to building a more diverse and inclusive culture.
+To do this, we are focusing on the following key areas:

 Note: We confirm that our data is accurate and has been calculated according to the requirements of The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.